Home > About

-May is National Foster Care Month, a time to acknowledge foster parents, family members, volunteers, mentors, policymakers, child welfare professionals, and other members of the community who help children and youth in foster care find permanent homes and connections.
-During National Foster Care Month, we renew our commitment to ensuring a bright future for the more than 440,000 children and youth in foster care1, and we celebrate those who make a meaningful difference in their lives.
+National Foster Care Month is an initiative of the Children’s Bureau.
+Each May, we take time to acknowledge foster parents, family members, volunteers, mentors, policymakers, child welfare professionals, and other members of the community who help children and youth in foster care find permanent homes and connections.
+We use this time to renew our commitment to ensuring a bright future for the more than 437,0001 children and youth in foster care, and celebrate those who make a meaningful difference in their lives.